saratlabs/saratlabs/README.md

 🎯 **AI & Data Science Explorer**

 Welcome to my curated portfolio of Data Science and Machine Learning projects, developed as part of my journey in building real-world, interdisciplinary AI systems.
-These projects span diverse domains such as **Economics, FinTech, Pharmaceuticals, Solar Research, Financial Crime Detection**, and **Taxation Systems**.
+These projects span diverse domains such as **Economics, FinTech, Pharmaceuticals, Solar Research, and Financial Crime Detection**.

 Each project in this portfolio follows a **structured, research-backed pipeline** that includes:
 - Problem Identification and Theoretical Foundation